 To sign the APPEAL AGAINST MASS SURVEILLANCE:

-Janne Teller (1964), Danish novelist of Austrian-German family background.
-Her literature that also includes essays and short stories, has received numerous literary grants and awards, and is today translated into a total of 25 languages.
-Her philosophical and controversial books often spark heated debate.
+Janne Teller (1964), Danish novelist of Austrian-German background.
+Her literature that also includes essays and short stories, has received numerous literary awards and grants, and is today translated into a total of 25 languages.

-Originally educated as a macro economist, Janne Teller has lived and worked with humanitarian and conflict resolution matters in places as diverse as Tanzania, Mozambique and Bangladesh.
+Originally educated as a macro economist (M.Sc.econ), Janne Teller has lived and worked with development and conflict resolutions all over the world, in places as diverse as Tanzania, Mozambique and Bangladesh.
 In 1995, she left her professional career with the United Nations to concentrate fully on her literature.
-She has lived and worked all over the world.
+These days she splits her time between New York and Berlin.

 Peter Pan Prize, Silverstar, Sweden 2013 for War

 Teskedsordnen, Sweden 2012 (anti-fanaticism prize), War